-There are five branches in civil engineering projects.
-They include construction and management, structure, geotechnics, water and architecture.
-All of these projects require a different experience, extensive knowledge of mathematics and physics for the projects in general to be a success.
-Construction and management engineering focuses on maintaining safety and environmental standards, taking into account the amount of time and money a project needs for completion.
+Civil engineering is a broad field that encompasses a variety of specializations.
+From designing and creating physical structures to managing construction projects, civil engineers are responsible for a wide range of tasks.
+There are five main branches of civil engineering projects: construction and management, structure, geotechnics, water and architecture.
+Each of these branches requires a different set of skills and knowledge, including mathematics and physics.
+Construction and management engineering focuses on maintaining safety and environmental standards while taking into account the amount of time and money needed for completion.

 This type of civil engineering is also responsible for evaluating the types of maintenance needed to keep the infrastructure working properly.
 Geotechnical engineering examines how infrastructure interacts with soil and other natural elements, taking into account local geography and what building materials work best in a particular climate.
 This ensures the operability and safety of the building.
 Structural engineering uses physics and mathematics to determine the safest and most functional way to design a project.
 This type of engineering focuses on creating a unique and aesthetically pleasing design for a bridge or building, while also taking into account what materials make the structure stable and secure.